unhm-programming-team/project-ideas/project-ideas.md

 - I was thinking we could make a few 2D games in python.
 Something like Sudoku or snake.
 # Javascript
 - Make a React widget, a calendar, to-do list, etc.
+- Make an online planner that is easily customizable and gives many formatting options (I have tried several of these out and have never found one that I like)
 - Make a data visualization with d3.
 - Make a physics simulation with 3Js.
 - Make an in-browser game.